Student Accounts Policies & ProceduresEmployer Reimbursement PolicyReturn of Military Tuition Assistance

 Billing

-• Students who enroll after initial due dates have 30 days to pay their balance or to enroll in a payment plan without being assessed a late fee and interest in the amount of 1.5%.
+- Students enrolling after initial CYB dates have 14 days to pay their balance or enroll in a payment plan without incurring a late fee.

 *Late fee schedule approved beginning Spring 2023